 The bitstream may contain SEI messages with payloadType value equal to 4.
 This allows for the optional transmission of the ST 2094-40 metadata message described in [ref to new subsection described below].

-Add a New Subsection Under Section 6.3.2.2
+Add a New Subsection under Section 6.3.2.2

 The text below would be added to A/341 as a new subsection under Section 6.3.2.2 “PQ Transfer Characteristics.”
-The new subsection would be entitled Section 6.3.2.2.x “Encoding and Transport of SMPTE ST 2094-40 Metadata Message.”
+The new subsection would be entitled Section 6.3.2.2.x “Encoding and Transport of SMPTE ST 2094-40 Metadata Messages.”

-The HEVC video bitstream may contain the 2094-40 metadata message in order to provide dynamic information about the video signal.
+The HEVC video bitstream may contain 2094-40 metadata messages in order to provide dynamic information about the video signal.
 2094-40 metadata messages, when present, can provide statistical information about the scene as well as basis OOTF (optical-optical transfer function) data that can guide the tone mapping of displays with lower peak luminance capabilities than the peaks present in the video signal.
-The information conveyed in the 2094-40 metadata message defined in [ref to new Annex described below] provides carriage for metadata elements defined in ST 2094-1 [2] and ST 2094-40 [1].
+The information conveyed in the 2094-40 metadata message defined in [ref to new Annex A.2 described below] provides carriage for metadata elements defined in ST 2094-1 [27] and ST 2094-40 [1].

-2094-40 metadata, when present, shall be encoded and transported as User data registered by a Recommendation ITU-T T.35 Supplemental Enhancement Information (SEI) message per registration authority codes [3].
+2094-40 metadata, when present, shall be as specified in SMPTE ST 2094-40 [1] and encoded and transported as User data registered by a Recommendation ITU-T T.35 Supplemental Enhancement Information (SEI) message per registration authority codes [2].

-The syntax and semantics for payload user_data_registered_itu_t_t35() shall be as specified in [ref to new Annex described below] section [ref to new Annex, Section 1 described below].
-Where present the corresponding NAL unit type shall be set equal to PREFIX_SEI_NUT.
+The syntax and semantics for payload user_data_registered_itu_t_t35() shall be as specified in Annex A. Where present, the corresponding NAL unit type shall be set equal to PREFIX_SEI_NUT.

 If a 2094-40 metadata message is present, the following constraints shall apply: